Western Colorado MSW Program

 Preparation for Rural Social Work Practice

-Based in Glenwood Springs, Colorado, our Western Colorado MSW Program brings our top-ranked master of social work program to the state’s Western Slope, strengthening the region’s professional social work infrastructure.
-With a concentration in Advanced Social Work Practice and an emphasis on equity, you’ll be prepared to meet the unique needs of rural and mountain communities, such as the urgent need for more behavioral health treatment providers.
+Based in Glenwood Springs, Colorado, our Western Colorado MSW Program and Western Colorado Advanced-Standing MSW Program bring our top-ranked master of social work program to the state’s Western Slope, strengthening the region’s professional social work infrastructure.
+With a specialization in Advanced Social Work Practice and an emphasis on equity, you’ll be prepared to meet the unique needs of rural and mountain communities, such as the urgent need for more behavioral health treatment providers.

 Get to Know Glenwood Springs